 The above points show that two unitarily equivalent weighted shifts on directed trees can be defined on a very different directed tree.
-Now we turn to the calculation of the isometric asymptote of the adjoint $\Sl^*$.
-We calculate the unique isometry $U_*\in\irB((\irH_0^*)^\perp)$ with the intertwining property $A_*^{1/2}\Sl^* = U_*A_*^{1/2}$
+We close this section by calculating the isometric asymptote of the adjoint $\Sl^*$.
+Namely, we compute the unique isometry $U_*\in\irB((\irH_0^*)^\perp)$ which satisfies the equation $A_*^{1/2}\Sl^* = U_*A_*^{1/2}$.

-\begin{thm} Suppose that the contractive weighted shift $\Sl$ on $\irT$ is not in the class $C_{\cdot 0}$.
+\begin{thm} Suppose that the contractive weighted shift $\Sl$ on $\irT$ is not of class $C_{\cdot 0}$.
 Then $\irT$ has no root and the isometry $U_*$ acts as follows: